TeamTopologies/Team-Topologies-Community-Materials/README.md

 ## Templates

-* [Team Shape Templates](https://github.com/TeamTopologies/Team-Shape-Templates) - Team Topologies and contributors - ongoing - templates for popular drawing and diagramming tools to represent the team types and team interaction modes in Team Topologies.
+* [Team Shape Templates](https://github.com/TeamTopologies/Team-Shape-Templates) - Team Topologies and contributors - ongoing - EN - templates for popular drawing and diagramming tools to represent the team types and team interaction modes in Team Topologies.
 *

 ## Tools